EvaldasZmitra/ceasium/README.md

 **_Only tested with gcc_**

-**_I have developed this on 2023-10-15 by myself.
-I have only minimally used it myself.
+**_I have only minimally used it myself.
 It most likely still does not support some critical features for serious C development_**

 ## Introduction